-BIO 327 - Biochemistry: Molecular Genetics
+BIO 327WI - Biochemistry: Molecular Genetics

-This course focuses on the structure and function of nucleic acids.
-Topics include replication, transcription and translation of genetic information, and control of gene expression.
+This course focuses on the structure and function of nucleic acids and examines the biochemical techniques involved in gaining knowledge regarding replication, transcription and translation of genetic information, and control of gene expression.

 Prerequisites: BIO115, CHE321 and 322.